 Welcome (back) to the Weekly Indie Update!
 I haven’t written one of these since May, so why bring it back after all this time?
 Well, for several reasons, one of which is that the topic from last time has been ‘open’ long enough.
 Let’s do something about that, eh?

-Wrapping up this first of many Weekly Indie Updates, is a list of my publications from the past week (because someone always miss something, somehow).
-Bundle fans had plenty to spend their hard-earned money on, with Steampunk, Alaska and Flying among other to choose from.
+Wrapping up this first of many Weekly Indie Updates is a list of my publications from the past week (because someone always misses something, somehow).
+Bundle fans had plenty to spend their hard-earned money on, with Steampunk, Alaska, and Flying among others to choose from.
 Speaking of spending money, The Last Door Chapter 3 is in need of funding, though not by way of Kickstarter/Indiegogo, while Teslagrad is looking for skilled linguistics.
 Credit card completely drained?
-Head over to the freeware section then, where we find Lao’s Quest, Hyper Gauntlet (alpha), and Oodlegobs.
+Head over to the freeware section, where we find Lao’s Quest, Hyper Gauntlet (alpha), and Oodlegobs.
 All great games, and hey, you know what else doesn’t cost a single cent?
 Voting on Greenlight!
 A lot are still Stuck In Greenlight Limbo, after all.